 Swimming and capsize training:

-All equipment, boats and blades must be checked before each outing for damage.
-Any damage found must be recorded on the equipment board and removed from use until repaired and fit for use.
+All equipment, boats and blades must be checked before and after each outing for damage.
+Any damage found and not dealt with immediately must be recorded in the equipment book, an email with details sent to the equipment crew and the boat removed from use until repaired and fit for use again.

-British Rowing Wafer Safty Audit Report for WLARC:
+British Rowing Wafer Safety Audit Report for WLARC:

 WLARC Boat House